pgRouting/workshop/docs/basic/graphs.rst

 - In this case, the ``ways`` table is a set of edges.
 - In order to make use of all the graph functions from pgRouting, it is required have the set of vertices defined.
-- From the requirements, the graph is going to be based on OSM identifiers.
+- From the requirements, a fully connected graph is needed, therefore adding a ``component`` column.

 .. literalinclude:: ../scripts/basic/graphs/graphs.sql